GeoffreyPlitt/gosfzplayer/README.md

 A lightweight Go library (~284K) that implements a simple SFZ sampler with WAV and FLAC sample loading.

+**Note:** You must manually connect the JACK ports for audio and MIDI:
+- Connect JACK output port `MyInstrument:out_1` and `MyInstrument:out_2` to your system audio outputs
+- Connect your MIDI controller to JACK input port `MyInstrument:midi_in`

 ## API

 **Primary Interface:**